chrispaterson/mock-on/README.md

 **Example**

-Generate a random string value of out of a set of characters.
+Generate an array of a given type between 3 and 5 items long.

 ```TypeScript
 interface MyObject {